SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

 ## Coding

-The project uses normalized code formatting and linting to maintain a consistent code styling.
+The project uses normalized code formatting and linting to maintain a consistent coding styling.

-Before submitting a Pull Request, please run the following and fix any of the linting errors.
+Before submitting a Pull Request (PR), please run the following and fix any of the linting errors.

 ```sh
 invoke format lint